The Almoner The Almoner

 Canstruction

-A variation on the Fifth Sunday Collection, after church people leave yellow bags of canned goods in front of their bumpers in the parking lot that get picked up by volunteers and brought to the pantry.
-The food that gets picked up is known as a ‘bumper crop’.
-Catchy.
+A variation on the Fifth Sunday Collection.
+After church, people leave yellow bags of canned goods in front of their bumpers in the parking lot.
+Volunteers circulate through the lot picking up the bags and bringing them to the pantry.
+The food that gets picked up is the “bumper crop.”

-Partner with a school or church to have a drive that specifically requests only peanut butter and jelly.
-This food drive resonates with both kids and families because pretty much everyone loves peanut butter and jelly sandwiches (apologies to you who suffer nut allergies).
+Partner with a school or church to run a drive that specifically requests only peanut butter and jelly.
+This theme resonates with kids and families because pretty much everyone understands a PB&J sandwich.
+It’s familiar, it’s wholesome, and it’s easy for children to participate in — they can pick out the jar themselves at the store.

 Superbowl of Soup